annad2694/sep11-freedom-project/blog/entry02.md

 The problem, which is the reason I couldn’t make it work before, is that it only repeats for about one cycle.
 I want my game to go on forever and keep repeating, so I started researching and found that I have to use something called `async`.
 I use `async/await` when I want to pause a function and run multiple lines of code in order.
 When I use the callback style, it is perfect for <b>single delayed actions</b>; however, if I need <b>multiple actions</b> in order, like a Simon Says game, I need to learn how to use the `async/await` style.
 Therefore, my plan for winter break is to learn that new style and incorporate it into my Freedom Project.
 Then, I will learn how to position the objects and add them into the index.html I am using to experiment with my Freedom Project, and I will test to see if it all works.

+### EDP
+I believe that, as of late, I am most definitely in the <b>defining the problem</b> and <b>researching the problem</b> stage of the engineering design process.
+I feel like I have definitely run into a problem, and I have researched what the problem I encountered was.
+Over the break, I plan to <b>brainstorm possible solutions</b> to manage and fix the problem so I can get my code running more efficiently by the time I get back from break for the next Freedom Monday.

 [Previous](entry01.md) | [Next](entry03.md)

 [Home](../README.md)